Oracle Java Audit

 • Keep Internal Records: Maintain an internal inventory of all Oracle Java downloads, including the date, version, and reason for download.
 If Oracle ever inquires, having this documentation helps you demonstrate that you have control.
 You can reconcile your records with Oracleโ€™s claims if needed.

 • Update Only Through Authorized Channels: If you must use Oracle Java and have a subscription, ensure all updates are obtained through your authorized account.
-Oracle will be less concerned if the downloads tie to a licensed customer account versus a public, unauthenticated download.
+Oracle will be less concerned if the downloads are tied to a licensed customer account rather than a public, unauthenticated download.

-By controlling Java downloads, you reduce the chance that Oracleโ€™s monitoring system flags you for unexplained activity.
+Controlling Java downloads reduces the chance that Oracleโ€™s monitoring system flags you for unexplained activity.

 2. Using Legacy Java SE Licenses Past 2023